Tyrrrz/CliWrap/Readme.md

 The code above spawns a child process with the configured command line arguments and working directory, and then asynchronously waits for it to exit.
 After the task has completed, it resolves a `CommandResult` object that contains the process exit code and other related information.

-> Note that `ExecuteAsync()` will throw an exception if the underlying process returns a non-zero exit code, as it usually indicates an error.
+> Note that CliWrap will throw an exception if the underlying process returns a non-zero exit code, as it usually indicates an error.
 You can [override this behavior](#command-configuration) by disabling result validation using `WithValidation(CommandResultValidation.None)`.

-By default, the process's standard input, output and error streams are routed to CliWrap's equivalent of [_null device_](https://en.wikipedia.org/wiki/Null_device), which represents an empty source and a target that discards all data.
+By default, the process's standard input, output and error streams are routed to CliWrap's equivalent of the [_null device_](https://en.wikipedia.org/wiki/Null_device), which represents an empty source and a target that discards all data.
-This can be changed by calling `WithStandardInputPipe(...)`, `WithStandardOutputPipe(...)`, or `WithStandardErrorPipe(...)` to configure pipes for the corresponding streams.
+You can change this by calling `WithStandardInputPipe(...)`, `WithStandardOutputPipe(...)`, or `WithStandardErrorPipe(...)` to configure pipes for the corresponding streams:

-For example, here's the same command from earlier, with its output and error streams redirected into separate `StringBuilder` instances:

 ```csharp
 var stdOutBuffer = new StringBuilder();